A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration

 This ratio can be expressed in a more useful form by multiplying the numerator and denominator by a factor of $1 + \alpha^2\sin^2(\beta L_2)$.
 After simplifying, the expression in equation \ref{simpleRatio} becomes:

 where the spectral distortions due to the mixtures of $L_1$ and $L_2$ in sine functions are clearly revealed.
-The $\alpha^2\sin\left(\beta L_{2-1} \right)\sin\left(\beta L_{1+2} \right)$ creates modulations on the spectral shape at both higher and lower frequency than the modulation produced only by baseline $L_1$ or $L_2$.
-In the limit that $\alpha$ is small, equation \ref{mixedRatio} may be expressed as:
+The $\alpha^2\sin\left(\beta L_{2-1} \right)\sin\left(\beta L_{1+2} \right)$ creates modulations on the spectral shape at both higher and lower frequency than the modulation produced by baselines $L_1$ or $L_2$ alone.
+In the limit that $\alpha$ is small, Equation \ref{mixedRatio} may be expressed as:

-where the ratio is a function of the survival probability of antineutrino at a baseline of $L_2$ convoluted with modulations of the spectral shape at baselines $L_{1-2}$ and $L_{1+2}$.
-The terms $L_{1-2}$ and $L_{1+2}$ represent different frequencies in L/E space these represent different frequencies.
-Since reactor experiments have most of their events in the neutrino energy range of roughly 2 - 9 MeV each frequency will have a sensitive "sweet spot" in $\beta$.
-Of course, complication comes in with the convolution of the detector energy resolution function with the measured visible energy, which will reduce contrast in the high frequency features in the ratio spectrum.
+Here, the ratio is a function of the antineutrino survival probability at a baseline of $L_2$, convoluted with modulations of the spectral shape at baselines $L_{1-2}$ and $L_{1+2}$.
+The terms $L_{1-2}$ and $L_{1+2}$ represent different frequencies in L/E space, which give rise to a spectral distortion of the antineutrino survival probability in the visible energy range of $1-9$ MeV.
+Of course, complication arises when including detector energy resolution, which will reduce the contrast in high frequency features of the ratio of survival probabilities.
 These detector effects will be covered in the next section, where we investigate the sensitivity of this technique using the Double Chooz near detector.

 It is worth pointing out that this method also applies to the case where the oscillation probabilities are either added or subtracted: